wittfabian/djangae/djangae/contrib/pagination/README.md

 ## Why didn't you update potatopage?

-Potatopage (http://github.com/potatolondon/potatopage) supports different backends for pagination.
+[Potatopage](http://github.com/potatolondon/potatopage) supports different backends for pagination.
 I didn't extend that for the following reasons:

  - Efficient pagination is something that pretty much any Djangae-based app needs and should come built-in, moving potatopage into Djangae wouldn't make sense as it has backends for Djangoappengine and NDB and they don't belong in Djangae.
-Potatopage is better as a standalone library anyway
+Potatopage is better as a standalone library anyway.
- - This paginator uses class decorators, the ones in potatopage do not it would be weird to have a different API depending on the backend
+ - This paginator uses class decorators, the ones in potatopage do not, and it would be weird to have a different API depending on the backend.
  - The only way to really make a suitable backend for potatopage would be to expose the App Engine cursors in Djangae somehow, but this wouldn't work for many queries due to the features and optimizations that the smart datastore connector performs (e.g. datastore.Get lookups, support for OR queries etc.) and it would be ugly and hacky.